gchq/sleeper/docs/deployment-guide.md

 docker buildx build --platform linux/amd64,linux/arm64 -t $TAG --push $DOCKER_BASE_DIR/<image directory>
 ```

-#### Publishing jars to Docker and Maven
+#### Publishing jars to Maven
 There is a script [here](/scripts/deploy/publishJars.sh) to publish the jars to a repository.
 It takes in two arguments.
     -   The repository url to publish.
-    -   The id of a server in a local m2 settings file which should contain authentication details.
+    -   The ID of a server in a local m2 settings file which should contain authentication details.
 This script can be tested locally by using a repository url similar to file:/path/to/output that will publish these files locally.

+To setup the local m2 settings file this guide can be followed: [Link to Baeldung](https://www.baeldung.com/maven-settings-xml#5-servers)

 The development team are adding a way to retrieve and publish jars to AWS.
+Right now we only support uploading the jars to AWS if they were built locally, but in the future you will be able to upload jars from a Maven repository as well

 #### Upload the jars to a bucket